How to Prepare Your Puppy for Veterinary and Grooming Visits

 Where do I start?

 To prepare for your first grooming or veterinary appointment, start with preventative exercises at home.
-Your puppy should be handled by you the same way the vet or groomer will handle them.
+The goal is that your puppy has a positive association with the same handling your vet or groomer will do.

 Common Issues